vineethkumarv/sv-wiki/Processes.md

  // Thread 3
 #### join
 ## 2.fork-join_any
 The parent thread blocks will be execute when  any one of the child threads is finish the execution.
-It means if you have 2 or more process in your fork..join_any block and each thread need different time to finish.
+It means if you have 2 or more thread in your fork..join_any block and each thread need different time to finish.
 In this case, whichever thread finished first, fork..join_any will comes out of the block and will start executing the next parent thread/statement in simulation.
 It does not mean that the rest of the child threads will be automatically discarded by simulation.
+Those threads will be running in the background.
+### syntax
+#### fork
+   // Thread 1 \
+  // Thread 2 \
+ // Thread 3
+#### join_any
+## 3. fork-join_none
+The parent thread is executed parallel with the child thread.
+This means the thread which is outside the fork-join_none, does not wait for the completion of any  threads which is inside the fork-join_none, it just execute parallel.
-Those threads will be running in the background
+It does not mean that the rest of the child threads will be automatically discarded by simulation.
+Those threads will be running in the background.
+### syntax
+#### fork
+   // Thread 1 \
+  // Thread 2 \
+ // Thread 3
+#### join_none